Addiction Medicine

 MAT is helpful for various stages of addiction, and early intervention can prevent escalation and reduce overdose risk.

-MAT can be used for short or long-term plans, and research shows remaining on MAT with a comprehensive plan increases success rates.
+MAT can be used for short- or long-term plans, and research shows that remaining on MAT with a comprehensive plan increases success rates.

 MAT addresses the physical aspects of addiction to help achieve recovery goals like stability and regaining control.

-FDA-approved and safe under supervision, MAT medications' risks are lower than untreated substance use disorders, and MAT can reduce the risk of fatal overdoses.
+FDA-approved and safe under supervision, MAT medications' risks are lower than those of untreated substance use disorders, and MAT can reduce the risk of fatal overdoses.

 Common MAT Medications